sourcegraph/sourcegraph-public-snapshot/doc/code_intelligence/how-to/enable_auto_indexing.md

 This step will control the scheduling of indexing jobs which are made available to the executors deployed in the previous step.

-## Configure auto indexing policies
+## Configure auto-indexing policies

-Once auto indexing has been enabled, [create auto indexing policies](configure_auto_indexing) to control the set of repositories and commits that are eligible for indexing.
+Once auto-indexing has been enabled, [create auto-indexing policies](configure_auto_indexing) to control the set of repositories and commits that are eligible for indexing.

-> NOTE: If you are running Sourcegraph 3.33, then only the repositories that exist within one or more [search contexts](../../../../code_search/how-to/search_contexts) are eligible for auto indexing.
+> NOTE: If you are running Sourcegraph 3.33, then only the repositories that exist within one or more [search contexts](../../../../code_search/how-to/search_contexts) are eligible for auto-indexing.
 This is a temporary and vestigial artifact of auto-indexing being developed on our Cloud instance, which has an extremely large corpus of repositories.
 We advise you to create a `code-intel-indexing-corpus` search context and add the set of repositories you wish to have indexed.
 This is not required post-Sourcegraph 3.33.

 ## Tune the index scheduler